 This manual gives an overview of how to operate the BioMesh3D pipeline in its current state.
-The BioMesh3D project aims to develop an easy to use program for generating quality meshes for use in biological simulations.
-The project's primary goal is to provide a solution that does not require much interaction from the user and automatically generates a proper mesh.
+The BioMesh3D project aim to develop an easy to use program for generating quality meshes for the use in biological simulations.
+The project's primary goal is to provide a solution that does not require much interaction of the user and automatically generates a proper mesh.

-Currently BioMesh3D is available as a prototype pipeline made up of a series of Python scripts, running sequentially, that generates a mesh from a segmented volume.
-Although a complete user interface is planned for the program, one is not currently available.
+Currently BioMesh3D is available is a prototype pipeline made up of a series of python scripts that are run sequentially that generates a mesh from a segmented volume.
+Although the plan is to generate a complete user interface for the program, the user interface is not currently available.